 Identify the person(s) responsible for the misconduct; and

-List any current support or known applications or proposals for support that the Respondent has pending with non-PHS federal agencies.
+List any current support or known applications or proposals for support that the Respondent has pending.

 5.02 The RIO must give the Respondent a copy of the draft investigation report for comment and, concurrently, a copy of, or supervised access to the evidence on which the report is based.
 The Respondent will be allowed at least 30 days from the date he/she receives the report to submit comments to the RIO.
 The Respondent’s comments must be included and considered in the final report.